| OTVA NEWSLETTER - May 2008 - Volume 10 - Page

 and times, a pretty good idea of the satellite's orbital period

+was obtained.
 Bob was discussing with Cyril Vahtrick the fact

 that observations indicated that each succeeding satellite orbit